THE ANTECEDENTS OF TRUE REVIVAL (Part 1)

 The Lord Jesus warns, “If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned.”
 (John 15:6 NKJV).

-We are under a strong delusion to believe false teachings because we have rejected the truths of God’s Word and counted as a strange thing the teachings of Christ taught by the early apostles of Christ and passed down in the Church (2 Thess.
+We are under a strong delusion to believe false teachings because we have rejected the truths of God’s Word and counted as a strange thing the teaching of Christ taught by the early apostles of Christ and passed down in the Church (2 Thess.
 2:10-11, Hos.
 8:12).

 Until we acknowledge, admit or recognize our disobedience to God’s Word and genuinely repent, we should not expect any true revival.